Just like your beach body, it’s hard work keeping Adelaide beaches looking good. Here’s why it’s worth the effort.

 The sand along Adelaide’s coast naturally moves northward, by the wind and waves.
 This causes sand to build on our northern beaches such as Semaphore, but causes erosion along our southern and central coast such as Seacliff, Brighton and Henley Beach.

 The effects of Adelaide’s natural northward drift, together with earlier foreshore development, means that our coasts need to be looked after.
 If not, our favourite beaches would quickly erode to rock and clay, plus our houses and roads along the foreshore could be badly damaged by storms.

 Storm damage at Glenelg in 1960

 Since the 1970s, Adelaide has adopted a beach replenishment program to actively manage our metropolitan beaches.
-Every year during the cooler months, sand is pumped or trucked from our northern beaches to our southern beaches.
+Every year, sand is pumped or trucked from our northern beaches to our southern beaches.